MarcoSong1/cse15l-lab-reports/lab-report-3-week6.md

 ```
 Nothing was shown on the terminal
 ```
 Learning from Option 1, we used `-type f` to find all files under `./technical` path.
 By combining it with `-type f -empty`, we will find all empty files under `./technical` path.
 This one can be useful to detect if there is any empty file under `./technical` path.
 In this case, there is no empty files under `./technical` path.
-This option can be helpful when we want to identify some empty files or directories, especially when we want to clean up these empty files/directories or investigate whether certain data has been missed.
+This option can help a lot when we want to identify some empty files or directories, especially when we want to clean up these empty files/directories or investigate whether certain data has been missed.

 # Now, let's use ChatGPT as our sources to help us find the rest two options.